-Miss Laura G. Garrison, who has made her home for three years with her brother, James Reid Garrison, 36 Nome Street, died Jan.
+Miss Laura G. Garrison, who has made her home for Nome Street, died Jan.
 11. The services were held on Jan.
 13 and were conducted by Rev. W. P. S. Lander, of St. Luke's.
 Miss Garrison had been connected for many years with the Mutual Life Insurance Co. of New York.
 She is survived by the brother with whom she lived, by a sister, Miss Eleanor R. Garrison, also of Nome Street, and a brother, Frank Garrison, of Detroit.